 6. Spillover effect, meaning engaging businesses and institutions in and outside your local area (for example, universities or colleges, suppliers, subcontractors)

 #4.
 Lack of Resources to Perform the Project

 This reason is not limited to your financial resources.
-Obviously you should have or be able to obtain financing to match the government contribution.
+Obviously, you should have or be able to obtain financing to match the government contribution.
 But it is also important for you to have sufficient human resources, technical skills/capabilities and capabilities to perform the proposed project.
 In some cases access to sufficient energy or material sources is critical.
-And the Government will look for the proof of possessing those resources or your ability to acquire them.
+And the Government will look for proof of possessing those resources or your ability to acquire them.

 #3.
 Competition for Government Funding